AUA Annual Awards

 AUA Networks Team award winners: The North Wales and North West Geographical Network whose nomination particularly impressed the judging panel, due to the commitment of the network coordinator Diane Lloyd, deputy coordinator Daniel Taylor, and advocates across the region, as well as the innovative events programme and the impressive increase in the number of Fellowships.

 AUA member of the year award winner: Michael Monaghan of Liverpool John Moores University, who through a creative approach has modified AUA CPD materials to build a programme which supports 100 staff members through their Fellowship applications.
+Michael was unable to attend the ceremony, and Daniel Taylor accepted the award on his behalf.

 Lifetime achievement award winner: Ann Hartley, in recognition of her invaluable and continuing contribution to the management of the AUA’s PGCert and of her long career in HE, during which she has so thoroughly embodied AUA’s values.